cqr/pop-up-archive/README.md

 	powder open

 The site should now be running.
 If you need to use sidekiq, or elasticsearch, you may need to start other services manually.

+### Testing

+All that should be required is running `guard` in the project root.
+You can also just run `rake`.

+We have the project on Travis-CI.
+If you submit a pull request, I assume it should check on that.
+I don't know.